Bennotsi-MTG/Doomsday-Codex/limitations.md

 The general concepts to remember is that our main method of mana increase is DR. This means we need both B to enable the casting of these rituals and also R available to cast BW at the end.
 Alternatively if you are aiming for a LM pile you need U to help cast him.
-As all our cantrips are not effected we can still easliy draw into what we need.
+As all our cantrips are not affected we can still easliy draw into what we need.

 Alternatively, with enough mana, you can incorporate a piece of anti-hate such as